filiperomero2/RT-Metagenomics/README.md

 ## Consensus engine

-RT-META also includes a script for consensus sequence inference.
+RT-MetA also includes a script for consensus sequence inference.
 The dependencies of this module are included in a separate conda environment.
 To install them, use the following line within the repository:

     conda env create -f rt-meta-consensus.yml